robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 using the static library API, such as the ones above, but it also handles libraries using the `dynamic library API`_ and `hybrid library API`_.

-The first line of a keyword documentation is used for a special purpose and should contain a short overall description of the keyword.
-It is used as a *short documentation*, for example as a tool tip, by Libdoc_ and also shown in the test logs.
-However, the latter does not work with Java libraries using the static API, because their documentations are lost in compilation and not available at runtime.
+The first logical line of a keyword documentation, until the first empty line, is used for a special purpose and should contain a short overall description of the keyword.
+It is used as a *short documentation* by Libdoc_ (for example, as a tool tip) and also shown in the `test logs`_.
+The latter does not work with Java libraries using the static API, though, because their documentation is not available at runtime.

 By default documentation is considered to follow Robot Framework's `documentation formatting`_ rules.
 This simple format allows often used